-I hate to admit it, but the first time that I ever saw a macaron was 10 year ago in Paris and I was too afraid, embarrassed and confused to try one.
+The first time that I ever saw a macaron was 14 years ago in Paris and I wasn't really sure what I was looking at.

 Though made with fairly simple ingredients, these baked delights are anything but simple to make (trust me, I've tried and failed miserably).
 I suggest heading to the experts, aka your local French bakery, if you are ready for melt-in-your-mouth goodness.

 Believe it or not, the macaron was NOT INVENTED IN FRANCE.

 Macarons were actually invented in 1533 in Italy by the head chef of Catherine de Medici at the time of her marriage to the Duc d'Orleans (he would go on to become the King of France as Henry II on 1547).

 Fun fact — "macaron" actually has the same origin as that the word "macaroni"!
 Both mean "fine dough".

 The very first macarons were actually just simple cookies, made of almond powder, sugar and egg whites.
 It wasn't until the beginning of the 20th century that it became a "double-decker affair", when Pierre Desfontaines, the grandson of Louis Ernest Laduree, had the idea to fill them with a "chocolate panache" and to stick them together.

 Since then, French macarons have become the most beautiful and best-selling cookie in bakeries.